Falco (musician): Personal life

-Death and tributes
+Death

-Falco died of severe injuries received on 6 February 1998, 13 days before his 41st birthday, when his Mitsubishi Pajero collided with a bus on the road linking the towns of Villa Montellano and Puerto Plata in the Dominican Republic.
-At the time of his death he was planning a comeback, which was successful with the posthumously released album Out of the Dark (Into the Light).
+Hölzel died of severe injuries received on 6 February 1998, at age 40, when his Mitsubishi Pajero collided with a bus on the road linking the towns of Villa Montellano and Puerto Plata in the Dominican Republic.
+At the time of his death, he was planning a comeback, which was successful with the posthumously released album Out of the Dark (Into the Light).
 His body was returned to Austria and buried at the Vienna Central Cemetery.

+Legacy

-In 1998, Rob and Ferdi Bolland (Dutch producers and co-writers of about half of Falco's albums) released the EP Tribute to Falco under the name The Bolland Project feat.
+In 1998, Rob and Ferdi Bolland (Dutch producers and co-writers on about half of Falco's albums) released the EP Tribute to Falco under the name The Bolland Project feat.
 Alida.
 The title track featured samples of Falco's music; the other tracks were "We Say Goodbye" and "So Lonely".

-The film Falco: Damn It, We're Still Alive! was released in Austria on 7 February 2008, ten years and one day after Falco's death.
-This title also lends its name to a posthumously-released album by Falco, Verdammt wir leben noch, which translates to "Damn, we're still alive!"
+The film Falco: Damn It, We're Still Alive! was released in Austria on 7 February 2008, ten years and one day after Hölzel's death.
 Written and directed by Thomas Roth, the movie features musician Manuel Rubey as adult Falco.
 The end credits include the line "With love, Ferdi & Rob", his frequent collaborators the Bollands.
+This title also lends its name to a posthumously released album by Falco, Verdammt wir leben noch, which translates to "Damn, we're still alive!"

 Falco's friend Niki Lauda named one of the Boeing airplanes in his Lauda Air fleet "Falco" after the singer.

-Although "Der Kommissar" saw nearly contemporaneous and fairly straightforward mainstream covers including the loose translation by After the Fire and the reinterpretation by Suzy Andrews, both in 1982 and 1983, Falco's song "Rock Me Amadeus" has seen more frequent use.
-Megaherz covered this song on their album Kopfschuss.
-The track has been sampled by groups including the Bloodhound Gang, who also refer to Falco in their 1999 song "Mope", and by German rapper Fler in "NDW 2005" from Neue Deutsche Welle.
+Although "Der Kommissar" saw nearly contemporaneous and fairly straightforward mainstream covers—including the loose translation by After the Fire and the reinterpretation by Suzy Andrews, both in 1982 and 1983, respectively—Falco's song "Rock Me Amadeus" has seen more frequent use.
+It has been covered by Megaherz on the album Kopfschuss and Edguy on the album Space Police: Defenders of the Crown.
+The track has been sampled by groups including the Bloodhound Gang, who also refer to Hölzel in their 1999 song "Mope", and by German rapper Fler in "NDW 2005" from Neue Deutsche Welle.

-The restaurant Marchfelderhof in a Vienna suburb maintains a permanent reserved table for Falco.
+The restaurant Marchfelderhof in a Vienna suburb maintains a permanent reserved table for Hölzel.

-The 1999 film Sugar Town is dedicated to Falco.
+The 1999 film Sugar Town is dedicated to Hölzel.